serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

         productTableName: products
 ```

-Here we're declaring two function components called `getProduct` and `listProducts` which are of `type` `aws-lambda`.
-Both functions are configured via `inputs` and refer to the same code location as our `createProcuct` function.
-We're also passing in the corresponding environment variables via `env` to ensure that our Lamdba functions have access to our DynamoDB table name.
+Here, we declared two function components called `getProduct` and `listProducts`, which are of `type` `aws-lambda`.
+Both functions were configured via `inputs`, and refer to the same code location as our `createProcuct` function.

+We also passed in the corresponding environment variables via `env` to ensure that our Lamdba functions had access to our DynamoDB table name.

-That's it from an AWS Lamdba functions perspective.
+That's it from an AWS Lamdba functions perspective!

 ### Adding the `rest-api` components

-The last missing piece is the `rest-api` component which ties everything together and makes it possible to interact with our mini Products application end-to-end.
+The last missing piece is the `rest-api` component, which ties everything together and makes it possible to interact with our Products application end-to-end.

-Adding and configuring our REST API is as easy as adding the corresponding component configuration to our `serverless.yml` file.
+Adding and configuring our REST API is as easy as adding the corresponding component configuration to our `serverless.yml` file:

 ```yml
 # ... snip